viniHNS/Not-So-Realistic/README.md

 #### Some QOL changes.

 - Removes the double-action penality.
-- Kriss Vector 9mm has the same rate of fire as the .45 ACP version.
+- Kriss Vector 9mm has the same rate of fire as the .45 ACP version (1100 rpm).
+- Use any scope in the Alpha Dog Alpha 9 9x19 sound suppressor.
+- RPD and RPDN now can use the same muzzle devices as the AKM.

 ## New Medications